danielroelfs/danielroelfs.com/content/blog/2025-weather-and-energy-denmark/index.md

 See [here](https://opendatadocs.dmi.govcloud.dk/en/Data/Climate_Data#parameters-for-stationvalue) for an overview of all variables available
 {{< /sidenote >}}

 Both those features are also available from yet another Danish data registry.
 This time we'll use the API from [Danmarks Meteorologiske Institut (DMI)](https://www.dmi.dk) which maintains an [open database](https://opendatadocs.dmi.govcloud.dk/DMIOpenData).
 It contains a variety of categories, like meteorological observations, climate data, radar data, and forecast data.
-Here we're particularly interested in [historical climate data](https://opendatadocs.dmi.govcloud.dk/Data/Climate_Data), so we'll create a user and get our API key
+Here we're particularly interested in [historical climate data](https://opendatadocs.dmi.govcloud.dk/Data/Climate_Data), so we'll create a user and get our API key.

+{{< sidenote br=\"10em\" >}}
+Be warned that the data frame is quite big.
+The raw JSON is about 250MB large for 300 000 records
+{{< /sidenote >}}

 The API key is essential for the next part.
 I've saved mine as usual in a `.env` file which I've excluded from Git versioning for obvious reasons.
 To call the API I'll define yet another function which wraps around the initial `request_to_pd()` function and deal with some of the other data cleaning that comes with this particular API and the columns.
 We'll run this function with the API call twice, once for wind speed (`wind_speed`) and once for cloud cover (`cloud_cover`).
 This will give us an hourly overview of those two features going back 300 000 records.

-{{< sidenote br=\"2em\" >}}
-Be warned that the data frame is quite big.
-The raw JSON is about 250MB large for 300 000 records
-{{< /sidenote >}}

 ``` python
 def get_weather_data(feature):